GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Context-Exchange-Viewpoint.md

 ## Example
 ![Operational-Context-Exchange-Viewpoint-primary-example.svg](../../diagrams/vp-examples/Operational-Context-Exchange-Viewpoint-primary-example.svg)
 ## Purpose
-The Operational Context Exchange Viewpoint provides the Operational Exchange between Operational Performers of information, systems, personnel, energy, etc.
+The Operational Context Exchange Viewpoint provides the operational exchange of systems, personnel, information, material, energy, etc. between operational performers.
 ## Applicability
-The Operational Context Exchange Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to the problem or opportunity statement.
+The Operational Context Exchange Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.1] and contributes to both the problem or opportunity statement, and the Major Stakeholder Identification.
 ## Presentation
-An internal block diagram (IBD) - associated to the Operational Context - featuring the interconnected Operational Performers in their respective Operational Role, and the Operational Item Exchange per Operational Connection.
+An internal block diagram (IBD) - associated to the operational context - featuring the interconnected operational performers in their respective operational role, and the operational item exchange per operational connection.

 A tabular format listing [tbd].